sedoussiagh/kata2/README.md

-# kata2
-Carrefour Java kata
+🚚 DriveAndDeliver - a Carrefour kata